codestation/gclite/readme.txt

 You can configure the folder prefix (use CAT_ for folders or not), showing uncategorized content and change the category mode in system settings.

+If you want to hide certain homebrew/game/dlc from the category listing just create a file named gclite_filter.txt and add the folders name, one per line (make sure that a newline is added at the end of the file).
+Next, put the file in your seplugins folder.

 If you want a translation of the visible options then edit the file category_lite_en.txt and save it using the language code that first you (e.g. "es" for spanish).